 Every year Medicare patients have a deductible that must be satisfied.
 The deductible amount changes every year.
 Many patients have secondary insurances to supplement the balance of what Medicare does not cover.

 This is where the confusion starts for many.
-You may ask yourself, why if a patient has a secondary insurance, do I still get bills from what Medicare doesn’t cover?
+You may ask yourself, why do I have secondary insurance, do I still get bills from Medicare?
 The truth is every insurance plan is different.
 Some cover deductibles, some cover the full Medicare 20% co-insurance, some do not cover either.

 Each patient should take time to understand their insurance.
 Weighing your options based on your health needs and financial situation is an important step to taking charge of your healthcare.